๐Ÿ“ธ Grand Canyon Photography Guide: Best Spots & Tips (2024)

 The following viewpoints and trails provide clear views to the east with interesting foregrounds, making them the best locations to photograph sunrise in the Grand Canyon.

-This section has been separated by vistas along the North Rim and South Rim.
-Generally, sunrise is better from the Grand Canyon North Rim as most of the viewpoints are easterly facing.
-This means you will have more options for including the canyon itself in your foreground for sunrise, which is important in capturing the essence of the national park.
+Generally, sunrise is better from the Grand Canyon North Rim as most viewpoints are easterly facing.
+This means you will have more options for including the canyon in your foreground for sunrise, which is important in capturing the essence of the national park.

 Most viewpoints dotting the North Rim scenic drive provide fantastic views of sunrise over the Grand Canyon.
 None are bad options, but these below provide the best compositions for sunrise photography.